otzarri/training-create-your-first-kubernetes-operator/06-use-data-defined-in-the-crd-within-the-operator/README.md

 You have seen how requesting a custom resource of type Website can trigger the operator reconcile function.

-Now it is time to customizes the Website CRD and use the custom data as a part of the CRD spec.
+Now it is time to customize the Website CRD and use the custom data as a part of the CRD spec.

 **In this challenge you will:**
 * Introduce a new CRD field